albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 -------------------

 *Little Navmap* supports several flight plan formats, all of which have different limitations.
-All of the formats listed below can be exported and some can be loaded.
+All of the formats listed below can be exported and some can be loaded using :ref:`open-flight-plan` in the menu ``File``.

 .. _flight-plan-formats-lnmpln: